 My research bridges a gap between two research fields, pathology-driven modeling and MRI physics to answer biologic and clinical questions with dedicated MR data.
 I therefore aim to develop novel multi-modal MRI techniques and apply them to a range of clinical questions focusing mostly on women’s health and development.

-There are currently 2 PostDoc vacancies and 2 PhD posts available, please get in touch for an informal chat!
+There are currently 2 PostDoc vacancies, please get in touch for an informal chat!

 - AI reconstructions and localization during the fetal MRI scan to guide the scanning

 - Multi-modal data integration using MRI compatible DUS

 I am an active member of the Wellcome Trust ECR Advisory Board supporting open research culture, the ISMRM fetal and placental study group and am currently involved in the organization of 2 MICCAI workshops CDMRI 2020 and PIPPI 2020.